materialsproject/dash-mp-components/README.md

 The components are currently published in the test index, so you'll need to specify the url of the index when you install the package
 `pip install --index-url https://test.pypi.org/simple/ dash-mp-components`

+The npm package is NOT scoped to materialsProject org.
+Dash does not build correctly component